mikeghen/goalz/AuditGoalz-11Setp2024.md

    - The `automateDeposit` function creates a Gelato task for each automated deposit.
 If many users create automated deposits, it could potentially lead to high gas costs or even a DOS situation.

 7. Timestamp precision:
    - The `CHECK_DURATION` is defined in milliseconds for Gelato, but Solidity works with seconds.
-The current implementation is not affected by this, but it could be a problem in the future.
+The current implementation is not affected by this, but may be something to consider for maintenance.

 8. Unused Variable:
    - The `data` parameter in `_beforeTokenTransfer` is unused.

-9. Missing Functionality:
-   - The `depositFundsTo1Balance` function is not implemented.

-10. Incomplete Implementation:
+9. Incomplete Implementation:
     - The TODO comment in `_beforeTokenTransfer` suggests that token transferability is not finalized.

-11. Potential Centralization Risk:**
+10. Potential Centralization Risk:**
     - The contract owner has significant control over the system, including the ability to add deposit tokens.

 ## Recommendation for AutomateReady.sol - line 46